jatofg/nawa/docs/gettingstarted.md

 ## Configuring the web server

-Of course, you'll also have to configure your web server to connect to the FastCGI socket and make your new website accessible in your browser.
+If you use the integrated development web server (HTTP request handler), you can skip this section, as NAWA will automatically start a web server for you.

+If you're using FastCGI, you'll also have to configure your web server to connect to the FastCGI socket and make your new website accessible in your browser.
 How this works differs depending on the server you use.
 In Apache2, you'll have to enable the `proxy_fcgi` module by running

 `a2enmod proxy_fcgi`